-According to the L&GNSW website, the purpose of the Community Impact Statement (CIS) is to assist the Independent Liquor and Gaming Authority (ILGA) to understand the potential harm a liquor licence might have on the neighbourhood and concerns the local community have.
-The 'local community' includes residents, councils, Police Local Area Commands, Local Health Authorities, Family and Community Services and interest groups.
-WSLHD believes we have an important role to play in assessing liquor licence applications for their risk of harm to our community and making objections when that level is deemed to be unacceptably high to public health.
+According to the L&GNSW website, the purpose of the Community Impact Statement (CIS) is to assist the Independent Liquor and Gaming Authority (ILGA) to understand the potential harm a liquor licence might have on the neighbourhood and concerns the local community have.3 The 'local community' includes residents, councils, Police Local Area Commands, Local Health Districts, Family and Community Services and interest groups.
+As the local health authority for the Northern NSW area, we are not aware whether the Northern NSW LHD is notified of Category B licence applications, but we would like to be.
+Please let us